 How can it help?
 The TEACCH programme helps to prepare people with autism to live or work more effectively at home, at school and in the community by focusing on communication and social skills, independence, coping skills and skills for daily life.
 It provides a wide range of services including educational services, supported employment programmes, parent training and counselling and individualised treatment programmes.

 Who can it help?
 Any child or adult with autism.
 Some people may need some form of TEACCH in place throughout their whole life.
-TEACCH is a key element of the SPELL approach and the National Autistic Society’s Earlybird programme.
+TEACCH is a key element of the SPELL approach and the National Autistic Society’s Earlybird programmes.

 Auditory Integration Training (AIT)